Scroll down for More Information on California Summer Pre-College Educational Programs and Camps for High School Students and Middle School Students

 Program: embARC Summer Design Academy for High School Students at the University of California, Berkeley: Berkeley, California Description: embARC is an intensive four-week summer design academy for high school students held at UC Berkeley’s College of Environmental Design (CED).
 The program is comprised of four components: an Architecture and Urban Design Studio, in which instruction on freehand sketching, drafting, model building and digital representation will teach students how to conceptualize and communicate two and three-dimensional design ideas; a Sustainable Planning Workshop, where students will engage as genuine stakeholders and participants in a community change process by developing solutions to an authentic urban planning question; a Lecture Series, in which CED faculty and professionals in the field of environmental design will introduce students to the history and theory behind current ideas in the realms of urban design, community development and sustainable city planning; and a Design-Build project, where students will work alongside trained shop staff to build full-sized structures for the benefit of a local non-profit community partner.
 Students who fulfill the course requirements will receive a certificate of completion and 1 unit of college credit (graded pass/no pass) on an official UC Berkeley transcript.
 Residential and commuter options are available.
 Participants: High school students entering their senior year of school and exceptional students entering their junior year are encouraged to apply.
 To apply, students must complete the on-line application found on the embARC website.
 Enrollment is limited and students are encouraged to apply early.
 Program website: embARC Summer Design Pre-College Program

 Program: Experience America – Project Fashion Summer Program for High School Students Entering Grades 10, 11, and 12: Los Angeles, California Description: Spend two weeks in sunny Los Angeles learning what it takes to make it in the fashion industry.
 You’ll attend classes at the Fashion Institute of Design and Merchandising (FiDM), a preeminent design college across the globe.
 The professors are industry experts who will bring their experience and knowledge straight to you.
 You’ll participate in hands-on workshops developing skills like trend spotting, fashion sketching, prop styling, draping, pattern design, and more!
 When you’re not in class you’ll get to explore the city with other students who have the same passion for fashion.
 Activities include Universal Studios, Outdoor Movie, Rodeo Drive and Beverly Hills, LA Dodgers Baseball Game, Warner Brother Studio Tour, and beach days at Venice and Santa Monica.
 You’ll also get a private behind-the-scenes company tour and hear from what it’s like to work in the fashion industry.
 Come join us and have the summer of a life time!
+The dates of the program are June 25th – July 10th, 2017.
 Participants: High school students entering 10th, 11th, and 12th grades.
 Program website: Project Fashion

 Program: iD Tech Camps for Kids and Teens: Universities in California Description: This summer, explore a top campus, make friends as you master new tech skills, and join a community of more than 275,000 alumni.
 At iD Tech Camps, students ages 7-17 can learn to code, build websites, design video games, experience virtual reality, mod Minecraft, engineer robots, model and print 3D characters, and more!
 These weeklong, day and overnight summer programs are held at prestigious campuses nationwide. iD Tech summer courses are inclusive of every skill level and learning style.
 Tech-savvy instructors teach curriculum in small groups of just 8 students per instructor and campers enjoy long-term benefits that extend into future careers. iD Tech also offers early-education STEM programs, all-girls tech camps, teen-only academies, and an online learning platform.
 Get started today at www.idtech.com or call (888)709-8324 and join us as we inspire the makers of tomorrow.
 Participants: Kids and teenagers (7-17).
 Summer program website: iD Tech Camps: Weeklong Computer Tech Camps for Kids and Teens